MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ### Are there differences between using Application Guard on Windows Pro vs Windows Enterprise?

 When using Windows Pro or Windows Enterprise, you will have access to using Application Guard's Standalone Mode.
 However, when using Enterprise you will have access to Application Guard's Enterprise-Managed Mode.
 This mode has some extra features that the Standalone Mode does not.
-For more information, see [Prepare to install Windows Defender Application Guard](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-guard/install-wd-app-guard).
+For more information, see [Prepare to install Microsoft Defender Application Guard](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-application-guard/install-md-app-guard).

 ### Is there a size limit to the domain lists that I need to configure?

 Yes, both the Enterprise Resource domains hosted in the cloud and the Domains categorized as both work and personal have a 16383B limit.

-### Why does my encryption driver break Windows Defender Application Guard?
+### Why does my encryption driver break Microsoft Defender Application Guard?

-Windows Defender Application Guard accesses files from a VHD mounted on the host that needs to be written during setup.
+Microsoft Defender Application Guard accesses files from a VHD mounted on the host that needs to be written during setup.
 If an encryption driver prevents a VHD from being mounted or from being written to, WDAG will not work and result in an error message ("0x80070013 ERROR_WRITE_PROTECT").